|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 Overall, we would recommend this kayak as a good buy.
 It is durable and years of fun awaits the buyer.
 You can purchase it on Amazon for about $550.
 Keeping in mind the long list of features, this kayak offers a lot of value to the buyer.
 Also, 2-piece sport paddles are included in the packaging.

-All three kayaks are amazing in their own rights, fall under the same price tag, and the number of features available are also quite similar.
+All three models are amazing in their own rights, fall under the same price tag, and the number of features available are also quite similar.

-Emotion Renegade has been constructed with UV protected high-density polyethylene plastic and is an extremely durable kayak.
+Emotion Renegade has been constructed with UV protected high-density polyethylene plastic and is extremely durable.
 The smart hull offers great stability and tracking.
 Also, the kayak offers enough space for gear storage and is available in forest green on Amazon at the price of approximately $420.

 The Sun Dolphin is a very similar kayak, as well, but holds a better looking design when compared to the Renegade.
 It is equipped with dry storage compartment, portable accessory carrier, and the foot braces are adjustable.
 It will cost you around $406.
 For a full review of the fishing kayak, click here.